 Not all women are eligible for a chemical abortion.
 To determine eligibility, a doctor will give a woman considering chemical abortion a physical exam.

-If eligible, she will be given an oral dose of mifepristone to take during her office visit.
+If eligible, she will be given a pill to take during her office visit.

-Before leaving the office, the woman will be given the second pill, misoprostol, to take at home (orally or vaginally) 6–48 hours after taking the mifepristone.
-Misoprostol causes contractions to expel the remains of the baby.
+Before leaving the office, the woman will be given the second pill to take at home (orally or vaginally) 6–48 hours after taking the first.
+This pill causes contractions to expel the remains of the baby.
 This process may take a few hours or as long as a few days.

 The woman will need to be examined by her doctor two weeks later to ensure the abortion was complete and to check for complications.The chemical abortion procedure is unsuccessful approximately 5-10% of the time with the potential of requiring an additional surgical abortion procedure to complete the termination.

-All women considering the abortion pill deserve to knowabout the side effects and risks of mifepristone and misoprostol.
+All women considering the abortion pill deserve to knowabout the side effects and risks of the abortion pill.

 What are the side effectsof the abortion pill?

-Mifepristone (RU-486) is a very strong drug, and you may experience side effects after taking it.
+The abortion pill includes very strong drugs, and with each, you may experience side effects after taking them.
 Side effects vary from person to person and no two women’s experiences are alike.